 Summer: The historical range of oak savannah once defined the breeding range of Eastern Bluebird, which was generally limited to the southeastern third of Nebraska.
 Currently, however, this species breeds statewide, utilizing open areas where deciduous trees are present (Rosche 1982).
 Numbers are lowest in the western Sandhills and the southern Panhandle, and generally decline from east to west.
 The provision of nest boxes for bluebirds in the Panhandle and elsewhere has attracted Eastern Bluebirds in recent years.
 BBS trend analysis show Eastern Bluebirds have increased at an annual rate of 3.80 (95% C.I.; 1.95, 5.60) statewide during the period 1966-2015 (Sauer et al 2017).

-The only reports from the western Sandhills are of two on 8 Jun 2010 at Crescent Lake NWR, Garden Co, two on 6 Jun 2015 between Smith Lake WMA, Sheridan Co and Lakeside, Grant Co, two reports from Smith Lake WMA, a single bird on 5 Jul 2011 and two on 14 Jun 2016, and one along Highway 92 in Arthur Co 7 Jul 2017.
+The only reports from the western Sandhills are of two on 8 Jun 2010 at Crescent Lake NWR, Garden Co, two on 6 Jun 2015 between Smith Lake WMA, Sheridan Co and Lakeside, Sheridan Co, two reports from Smith Lake WMA, a single bird on 5 Jul 2011 and two on 14 Jun 2016, one at Hyannis, Grant Co 28 Jun 2019, one about five miles south of Agate, Sioux Co 29 Jun 2019, and one along Highway 92 in Arthur Co 7 Jul 2017.

 Expansion into the Pine Ridge is recent, but reports have increased markedly since 2000, and the species is now widespread as a breeder on the Pine Ridge (Mollhoff 2016).
 Although there are three old specimens for the Panhandle, all from Monroe and Warbonnet Canyons in northwest Sioux Co, 24 May 1900 (UNSM ZM6692 and ZM6693) and an immature 21 Jun 1901 (UNSM ZM6694), and Ducey (1988) cited a nest record card for Dawes Co in 1962, the first modern Pine Ridge record was as recent as 1974 in Sioux Co (Ducey 1988).
 Rosche (1982), however, had stated that there were no definite nesting records for the Pine Ridge at that time, and included only one summer report from the northwest, a pair at a hole in “cottonwood forest” at Box Butte Reservoir, Dawes Co in summer 1981.
 More recently, Wilson et al (1985, 1986, Williams 1985) found an apparent hybrid male Eastern X Mountain Bluebird mated with a female Mountain Bluebird in Dawes Co, some eight miles south of Crawford, in the summer of 1985.
 This pair fledged two broods from a nest box.
 Wilson et al (1986) suggested that hybridization in this case may have resulted from low numbers of summering Eastern Bluebirds in the area and the resulting shortage of mates.
 A nest with young was found in West Ash Canyon, Dawes Co, 2 Jun 2000 (Mollhoff 2001), and a male was feeding three recent fledglings in Smiley Canyon, Dawes Co, 1 Aug 2001.
 A few miles south of the Pine Ridge, four young were fledged at Box Butte Reservoir, Dawes Co 8 Jul 1994 (Silcock and Rosche 1994).